Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 1. It was Mikey's turn to be in the driver seat.
 We cont team coding and cont to make progress with Auth.
 We have the ability for a user to log in and log out and a bearer token is successful.
 2. We did do some React and we had a few issues that seemed silly now.
 We did successfully install bootstrap, but we forgot to rebuild.
 Second was we forgot to import a CSS file into our app page and as soon as Candice came in she was able to see that issues and we fixed our last mistake.
 3. Tmw we work on the Register Page.

+## Jan 12

+Today, I worked on:

+1. Today we cont team coding and we cleared up a lot of the front end functions.
+We got the detail page mostly working, the search bar up and running, and now we have to start to fix a few cosmetic issues for those pages.